cocotb/cocotb/documentation/source/building.rst

       Set this to 1 to enable display of VHPI traces when using the NVC VHDL simulator.

+      .. deprecated:: 1.4

+         Replaced by the instructions in :ref:`sim-nvc`.

 .. make:var:: SIM_BUILD

       Use to define a scratch directory for use by the simulator.
 The path is relative to the Makefile location.